-where is given by Table 6.3.2.4.1-1.
+where NSF,m'PUCCH,1 is given by Table 6.3.2.4.1-1.
 Intra-slot frequency hopping shall be assumed when the higher-layer parameter intraSlotFrequencyHopping is provided, regardless of whether the frequency-hop distance is zero or not, otherwise no intra-slot frequency hopping shall be assumed.

 The orthogonal sequence is given by Table 6.3.2.4.1-2 where is the index of the orthogonal sequence to use according to subclause 9.2.1 of [5, TS 38.213].
 In case of a PUCCH transmission spanning multiple slots according to subclause 9.2.6 of [5, TS38.213], the complex-valued symbol is repeated for the subsequent slots.